 Now, it gets even better.
 Some genes control more than one trait, and some traits are controlled by several genes working together.
 Some genes turn other genes on or off.
 Some genes don't do anything that we can detect so far.
 That does not mean that they are useless, just that we don't yet know what they do.

 The connection of ear lobes seems to be controlled by a single gene.
 I say "seems to be" because there is still a tremendous amount that we don't know about genes.
 For example, many books list tongue rolling (the ability to roll up the sides of your tongue to form a tube) as a single gene trait, but recent studies suggest that it is not.
+Recent studies in the genes that control attached and unattached ear lobes are starting to suggest that there may be more than one gene involved too.

 So that must mean that you can look at your ears and tell whether you got the gene for your ear lobes from your father or your mother, right?
 No. Actually, you got an ear lobe gene from each of them.
 Remember that I said your chromosomes form pairs that are zipped together.
 One strand of each chromosome pair is from your father, and the other strand is from your mother.
 So, what happens if your father has attached ear lobes and your mother has free ear lobes?
 Do you wind up with ears that don't match, one attached and one free?

-No. Some genes are dominant, and others are recessive.
+Not usually, although it does happen for some people (which is why scientists are considering that there may be more than one gene involved).
+Some genes are dominant, and others are recessive.
 Dominant genes take priority.
 In the case of ear lobes, free lobes are dominant and attached lobes are recessive.
 Since you got one gene from each parent, and there are two options for each gene; there are four possible combinations.

 1. If you got a dominant, free lobe gene (we will label that E) from your father and a dominant, free lobe gene from your mother (E), then you have (EE), two dominant, free lobe genes, so your ears will have free lobes.